veppex-cpu/Test/README.md

 # Public Records Platform QA Assessment

-This repository contains a Playwright JavaScript suite for the PublicRecordsData.us take-home assessment.
-The suite uses Firefox Nightly only because the local macOS version does not reliably support the bundled Chromium/WebKit browsers.
+This repository contains a Playwright JavaScript suite for the PublicRecordsData.us.
+The suite uses Firefox Nightly for demo purposes.
 ## Setup

 ```sh